 Vacant apartments or homes are a major fact of life in SW 29th Street East.
 The current real estate vacancy rate here is 17.2%.
 This is higher than the rate of vacancies in 84.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The SW 29th Street East neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
+One of the unique characteristics of the SW 29th Street East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
 The SW 29th Street East neighborhood also has a greater percentage of children living in poverty (56.3%) than found in 96.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Also, neighborhoodScout's exclusive research revealed that 93.4% of the adult residents in the SW 29th Street East neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 96.3% of the neighborhoods in America.